simeononsecurity/simeononsecurity.ch/.clinerules/13-image-webp-conversion-pipeline.md

 "chore(resources): commit missing Hugo image-cache artifacts" / "chore(resources): prune orphaned Hugo image-cache artifacts").

+## Purge Cloudflare Cache After Deleting/Renaming Images (Critical)

+`netlify.toml` sends `Cache-Control: public, immutable, s-maxage=31536000,
+max-age=31536000` on `/img/*` and every `.png`/`.jpg`/`.jpeg`/`.webp` response.
+**"Immutable" tells Cloudflare's edge (and browsers) it never needs to revalidate that URL, so it will keep serving the old bytes for up to a full year even after the origin file is deleted, unless the cache is explicitly purged.**

+This was confirmed as a real, live bandwidth-waste bug 2026-09: after `741bfbe84e4` converted ~928 PNG/JPG/JPEG files to WebP and deleted the originals, Cloudflare kept serving stale copies of at least one deleted file (`installedantenna.png`, originally 13.3MB) at close to its pre-conversion size on repeat requests, weeks after the source file was gone from the repo and Netlify origin.
+The dead URL was not falling through to a small 404 page, it was still resolving to the old cached asset.

+**After every image conversion, rename, or deletion pass (WebP conversion, cover regeneration, ad-image regeneration), purge the affected paths from Cloudflare:** Cloudflare dashboard → Caching → Configuration → Purge Cache → Custom Purge (list the specific old URLs), or Purge Everything for a site-wide conversion pass like this one.
+Do not assume deleting the file from the repo and redeploying is sufficient; the edge cache is a separate long-lived store from the origin.

 ## Excluded From Conversion (Keep as PNG)

 - `static/img/windows11/*`, `static/img/ios/*`, `static/img/android/*` — Windows